Lab 2: Manipulator dynamics simulation¶

 Tip

-You can open the Ubuntu file manager even if you're using WSL running nautilus in a terminal
+You can open the Ubuntu file manager even if you're using WSL, by running nautilus in a terminal:

 Success